Terry Chen

-Terry Chen (born February 3, 1975) is a Canadian film and television actor.
+Terence Chen (born February 3, 1975) is a Canadian actor.

 Early life

-Chen was born in Edmonton, Alberta, to Taiwanese and Chinese parents originating from Taiwan (father) and mainland China (mother).
+Chen was born on February 3, 1975, in Edmonton, Alberta, to Taiwanese and mainland Chinese parents originating from Taiwan (father) and mainland China (mother).
 After primary and secondary education in Edmonton and Vancouver, British Columbia, he briefly studied at the University of Calgary before later moving to Vancouver to pursue acting.

 Career

 Chen's breakout role was as real-life Rolling Stone editor Ben Fong-Torres in the 2000 Cameron Crowe film Almost Famous.
 He has appeared in several television shows, including Steven Spielberg's TV miniseries Taken, and was a series regular on Combat Hospital.
 Chen has appeared in feature films I, Robot, The Chronicles of Riddick, Snakes on a Plane and had a leading role in the horror/thriller They Wait.

 Chen played a recurring role in the Canadian science fiction series Continuum, which premiered on Showcase on May 27, 2012.
 Chen portrayed Xander Feng in Season 2 of Netflix's House of Cards.
 From 2017 to 2018 he played botanist Praxideke Meng in The Expanse seasons 2 and 3, and in 2018 appeared in season 2 of Jessica Jones as Pryce Cheng.

 In the film Falling, Chen plays the understanding husband of a man (played by actor/director Viggo Mortensen) trying to care for his homophobic, misogynist and increasingly demented father.